‘My’ New Serger

 A Pirose Clone (Look What Came to Stay)

-Here’s one of my originals.
+Here’s one of the originals.

 Pirose